ifexxx-dat/From-Sign-Ups-to-Signals-Customer-Intelligence-Analysis-using-MySQL/README.md

 Documenting analytical work clearly for non-technical audiences

 I am a pharmacy student transitioning into data analytics, with a strong interest in using data to solve business problems.
-I am currently building hands-on projects using SQL, Python, and other analytics tools to prepare for entry-level and internship roles in data analytics.
+I am currently building hands-on projects using SQL, Python, and other analytics tools to prepare for junior roles in data analytics.

-The dataset contains customer information for a U.S.-based business.

-Key Columns: